nicolelun/my-portfolio/_commercial-portfolio/tv-content/tv-content.md

 <div class="text-col">
 	<p>Organic search is an important source of inbound traffic for any site.
 Unfortunately, True Value's e-commerce site lacked content to capture customers at the top of the shopping funnel.
 Meanwhile, a moribund sister site TrueValueProjects.com contained hundreds of existing DIY articles that still received organic traffic.</p>
 	<p>In response to this, I initiated a project to reuse the existing content to amplify TrueValue.com, incorporating article snippets with the goals of improving SEO, increasing traffic and revenue, and enhancing customers' experience with the brand.
-I am also managing a long-term project to migrate the complete library to TrueValue.com.</p>
+I also initiated a long-term project&mdash;still ongoing&mdash;to migrate the complete library of articles to TrueValue.com for even greater return.</p>
 	<table class="proj-details">
 		<tr><td class="proj-details__label">My Roles:</td> <td class="proj-details__data">Sole Content Strategist, Designer &amp; Frontend Developer</td></tr>
 		<tr><td class="proj-details__label">Stakeholders:</td> <td class="proj-details__data">E-Commerce Merchandisers &amp; Business Managers</td></tr>